itsallcode/holiday-calculator/README.md

 #### Fixed date holiday definition

-A fixed date holiday definition has the tag "fixed", followed by the number of the month and day of month.
+A fixed date holiday definition has the tag "fixed", followed by the numbers of month and day of month.

 Syntax: `holiday fixed <month> <day> <name>`